-From this broad assessment, it is apparent that Gympie has adequate land available to provide housing outcomes in response to future needs, even if a more restrictive approach to constraints is applied.
-Further work will be necessary in conjunction with this housing policy to undertake a detailed land assessment to develop a clear strategy to ensure that future development is facilitated in the right locations and sequence.
-An efficient approach to development that facilitates the orderly delivery of infrastructure will maximise cost efficiency for council and the community.
+From this broad assessment, it is apparent that Gympie has adequate land available to provide housing in response to future need, even if a more conservative approach to constraints is applied.
+Further work will be necessary to develop a clear strategy to ensure that future development is facilitated in the right locations and sequence.
+An efficient approach to development that facilitates the orderly delivery of infrastructure will maximise cost efficiencies for council and the community.